vvanpo/etiketfs/README.md

 * *File*: A combination of content (a sequence of bytes) and intrinsic metadata.

+  Files can enumerate all their intrinsic metadata property names.
+The file format constrains which properties are available on the file, both attributive (writeable) and derived.

 * *Filesystem*: A collection of files, metadata, and the resources needed to persist them.

+  The filesystem provides a selection of all files to begin a filter chain.
+It can also be asked which metadata properties the files in a given selection have in common.

+  Extrinsic metadata associations can be queried either by identifier (list all files with property <name>) or selection (list all properties associated with files in <selection>).

 * *Filter*: An operation on a selection, via a predicate applied on a metadata property common to them, producing a subselection.
 Filters are typed and can